UtrechtUniversity/yoda/docs/design/async_system_execution.md

 We identified the following constructs to provide privileged and/or asynchronous execution:

-1. ExecCmd for privileged execution.
+1. ExecCmd-of-irule for privileged execution.
+2. Delayed Rule for asynchronous execution.
+Currently this does not work in all cases, due to a bug with for delayed rules with output parameters in the top-level call.
-2. Cronjob for asynchronous AND privileged execution.
+3. Cronjob for asynchronous AND privileged execution.
 This allows a job to be 'picked up' and executed within the system environment.
 Drawback: asynchronous, cronjobs can only be scheduled at minute-granularity, so certain jobs require ~1m to start.
-3. Delayed Rule for asynchronous execution.
-Currently this does not work in all cases, due to a bug with for delayed rules with output parameters in the top-level call.
+We use cronjobs as a fallback when we cannot use delayed rules due to a bug in irods.

 De decided to apply the following: